 Because Pearl Ex is a dry pigment, you can add it to the resin to color it.
-Add more to super saturate it or less to give it a marbled effect.
-The blue on the left is heavily saturated, the larger oval less so.
-The small ovals has even less Pearl Ex powder.
+Add more to supersaturate it or less to give it a marbled effect.
+The blue charm on the left has more powder than the red-blue charm on the right.
+The small ovals have even less Pearl Ex powder.
 The same colour Pearl Ex colored each sample.

 After painting the Pearl Ex on, if you have too much loose powder in the mold you can hold it over your trash can and tap the mold to have the loose powder fall off.
 If you want to save the powder, tap the loose powder off over a clean coffee filter.
 Then, pour it back into the Pearl Ex bottle.

 What other easy tricks to color resin with powder do you use?